gregberns/Model-Based-Agent-Evaluation/README.md

 By having the agent operate on the virtual model first, we can validate its ability to follow instructions and solve problems correctly.
 It's a way to test and refine the agent's reasoning in a safe, repeatable environment.

-> Think of this as a simulation framework where prompts (Playbooks) are placed in a "wind tunnel" for testing AI orchestration systems before they encounter real-world complexity.
+> Think of this as a simulation framework where prompts (Playbooks) are placed in a "wind tunnel" for testing AI Agent orchestration systems before they encounter real-world complexity.

 This approach builds confidence.
 When we finally deploy the agent to production, we have already validated that it can follow the playbook and achieve the desired outcome.